What are Fast-Moving Consumer Goods (FMCG)?

 Some fast-moving consumer goods are highly perishable, such as meat, dairy products, baked goods, fruits, and vegetables.
 Sales of FMCG are usually affected by discounts being offered by the stores, and by holidays and other seasonal periods.

 Working at an FMCG Company

 The multi-million-dollar FMCG industry is creative and innovative.
 Companies are always on the lookout for consumer products that are both affordable and readily available.
 FMCG products are used by most people day in and day out.
 As an employee, you can easily identify with the industry.

 If you’re looking for a work environment that promotes the sharing of ideas and creativity, you may want to consider working with an FMCG company.
-With the huge selection of products being offered to consumers regularly, the industry needs to keep up with the demand and come up with something new.
+With the huge selection of products being offered to consumers regularly, the industry needs to keep up with the demand and continually come up with new product ideas.

 1. Procurement Analyst